 4. Measuring - test and refine your segments.
 How accurate are they, and what is the benchmark?

 5. Reviewing - segments should be reviewed and improved on an ongoing basis.

-If you’re keen to look more into doing your own customer segmentation, download Datamine’s Customer Segmentation Whitepaper (which goes into more detail on the five steps listed above) by clicking the image below, or get in touch with us for a free phone consultation.
+If you’re keen to look more into doing your own customer segmentation, download the Datamine Guide to Customer Segmentation (which goes into more detail on the five steps listed above) by clicking the image below, or get in touch with us for a free phone consultation.

 In the meantime, here is a case study outlining the segmentation work Datamine did for one FMCG client looking to capitalise on its high value customers.

 A large FMCG chain aimed to shift from a product focus to a customer centric approach, as well as improve the effectiveness of its marketing spend and its customer insight & understanding

 Datamine transformed daily transactional data from over 60 stores into actionable marketing knowledge by merging and analysing it to create a customer centric view (delivered via a secure online dashboard).
 We identified households and their ‘shopping basket’, as well as other critical marketing information, including:- Potential spend

 - Categories shopped

 The analysis identified the top segment of the retailer’s customer base in terms of spend and profitability.
 The customers within this segment were shown to be more likely than the base to:- Be high income earners